Thill020/Tylers-Suika-Game/README.md

 # Tylers Suika Game
- Tyler's Suika Game is a recreation of the official Suika game made for personal learning purposes.
- Tyler's Suika Game is not to be sold for profit.
+ Tyler's Suika Game is a recreation of the official Suika game made for personal learning purposes.\n Tyler's Suika Game is not to be sold for profit.